 For the wilderness dwelling, Exod 27:1 later speaks of an altar made of shittim wood, overlaid with bronze; the wooden frame would be filled with soil (cf. Rashi, on 20:21).
 It will be five cubits square and three cubits high (a cubit is half a yard).
 Integral to it will be horns on its corners.
 Exod 30 prescribes a further altar for burning incense, also made of shittim wood, but overlaid with gold.

 Exod 32:3–5 relates how the people took off their gold rings and brought them to Aaron, who made them into a cast bullock, built an altar in front of it, and proclaimed, “A festival for Yahweh tomorrow!”
+That is, put that opening paragraph here.

 B. Context of Related Passages